Year of the RAT: Keep your business out of the reach of RATs

 - Prevent the re-use of stolen passwords thanks to automatic password rotation and password management to establish strong complex passwords to contain dedicated passwords attacks.

 How can you take your defense against the RATs even further?
-In our next installment, we’ll discuss how a full perimetric protection of your infrastructure can be used to block the RAT from multiplying across your environment.
+In our next installment, we’ll discuss how full perimetric protection of your infrastructure can be used to block the RAT from multiplying across your environment.